 Daylilies—either bare-root or potted—can be planted throughout the year in Florida; however, spring and fall are ideal.
 Fall planting allows the plants time to develop new roots and become established before the next blooming season.
 Prepare bare-root daylilies for planting by removing foliage 6 to 8 inches from the crown (the point where foliage and roots join) and trimming in an inverted V-shape.
 Examine the root system closely and remove any damaged roots.
 Daylilies purchased in containers do not require this preparation.

-To plant a bare-root daylily, dig a hole larger than the root mass with a trowel or small shovel.
+To plant a bare-root daylily, dig a hole larger than the root mass.
 Make a mound of soil in the center of the hole, set the center of the daylily on top of the mound, and spread the roots out to the sides of the mound.
 Next, fill in the hole with loose soil, making sure the crown of the daylily is at ground level.
 Plant bare-root and potted daylilies at the same depth at which they were originally grown (Figure 3).
 Water well, mulch, and keep the soil moist until plants are well established.

 Plant daylilies 18 to 24 inches apart, since some varieties multiply quickly and become so crowded that flower production is affected.
 When spaced this way, daylilies will usually not need to be divided for 3 to 5 years.

 Mulch daylilies to help retain soil moisture, reduce weeds, and moderate soil temperatures.
 Pine needles, leaves, or shredded bark are among the most desirable mulches and should be applied in a 2- to 3-inch layer.